allmaps/allmaps/packages/triangulate/README.md

 # @allmaps/triangulate

-This module triangulates a polygon: it returns a set of small triangule that partition the polygon.
+This module triangulates a polygon: it returns a set of triangles that partition the polygon.

+If a `distance` parameter is provided, the triangles are well-conditioned and generally not larger then `distance`: the triangles are made to follow the polygon, who's edges are interpolated every `distance`, and also a grid of points inside the polygon, spaced `distance` apart.

-It is used in [@allmaps/render](../../packages/render/) to triangulate the mask of a georeferenced map into a set of triangles that can be rendered with WebGL.
+This package is used internally in [@allmaps/render](../../packages/render/) to triangulate the mask of a georeferenced map into a set of triangles that can be rendered with WebGL.

 ## How it works

-It uses a simple **constrained Delaunay triangulation algorithm** for polygons, built using [poly2tri.js](https://github.com/r3mi/poly2tri.js).
+It uses a modern **constrained Delaunay triangulation algorithm** for polygons, built using [Delaunator](https://github.com/mapbox/delaunator) and [Contrainautor](https://github.com/kninnug/Constrainautor), and uses [Robust-Point-In-Polygon](https://github.com/mikolalysenko/robust-point-in-polygon/tree/master) to only allow resulting triangles are indeed inside the original polygon.

-To learn more on how it works, check out this [Observable notebook](https://observablehq.com/@allmaps/a-simple-polygon-triangulation-algorithm).
+To learn more on how it works, check out this [Observable notebook](https://observablehq.com/d/efde1d04f1a9bc17).

 ## Installation